 Not only because I’ve always been interested in the paranormal world and but because I’m also interested in death.

-Death is the inevitable future for every one of us and the paranormal because it is the eventual beginning for all of us.
+The reasons are because Death is the inevitable future for every one of us and as for the paranormal because it is the eventual beginning of us all.

 The idea of the immortality of the soul and its awaiting judgment based on one’s actions in this world is enough for me to delve deeper into the nature of ones’ worldview.